 We are subject to income and other taxes in the U.S. at the state and federal level.
 Changes in applicable U.S. state or federal tax laws and regulations, or their interpretation and application, could materially affect our tax expense and profitability.
-The Company has not filed its federal tax returns for the last 11 years.
+The Company has not filed its federal tax returns for more than 10 years.
 The Company does not anticipate material adjustments of its tax liabilities when such returns are filed, but there is no guarantee that such filings will not have a material adverse effect.

-Acquisition of the HTS Group will present management with new challenges that did not exist under the umbrella of its former parent.
+Acquisition of the HTS Group has presented and will continue to present management with new challenges that did not exist under the umbrella of its former parent.